 - (h) The open season for taking red fox and gray fox shall be from the third Saturday in October through the last day in February.
-The daily bag limit shall not exceed three and the season limit shall not exceed thirty, in combination. - (i) There shall be a closed season for all hunting and the training of dogs from the second Saturday in October through one half-hour before sunrise, e.d.t. on the third Saturday in October except for turkey and archery deer hunting; rail and gallinule hunting in tidal marsh; waterfowl hunting; coyote hunting; the hunting of foxes and rabbits under the provisions of section 26-39 of the Connecticut General Statutes; hunting on licensed private shooting preserves operating under the provisions of section 26-48 of the Connecticut General Statutes; junior pheasant hunting training day under the provisions of Section 26-48a-1(a) of the Regulations of Connecticut State Agencies; field trials held under the provisions of section 26-51 and section 26-52 of the Connecticut General Statutes, the training of dogs under the provisions of Section 26-49 of the Connecticut General Statutes; or the training of hunting dogs on any area approved by the Department for this purpose. - (j) The open season for taking woodchuck shall be from March 15 through November 15.
+The daily bag limit shall not exceed three and the season limit shall not exceed thirty, in combination. - (i) There shall be a closed season for all hunting and the training of dogs from the second Saturday in October through 7:00 a.m., e.d.t. on the third Saturday in October except for turkey and archery deer hunting; rail and gallinule hunting in tidal marsh; waterfowl hunting; coyote hunting; the hunting of foxes and rabbits under the provisions of section 26-39 of the Connecticut General Statutes as amended; hunting on licensed private shooting preserves operating under the provisions of section 26-48 of the Connecticut General Statutes as amended; junior pheasant hunting training day under the provisions of Section 26-48a-1(a) of the Regulations of Connecticut state agencies; field trials held under the provisions of section 26-51 and section 26-52 of the Connecticut General Statutes as amended, the training of dogs under the provisions of Section 26-49 of the Connecticut General Statutes as amended; or the training of hunting dogs on any area approved by the Department for this purpose. - (j) There shall be no open season for hunting any wild game birds or mammals other than turkeys during the open spring turkey season beginning the last Wednesday in April and ending the last Saturday in May. - (k) The open season for taking woodchuck shall be from March 15 through November 15.

-(Effective May 16, 1996; Amended May 29, 1998; Amended December 18, 2002; Amended April 27, 2005; Amended September 9, 2013; Amended July 7, 2016; Amended February 4, 2020)
+(Effective May 16, 1996; Amended May 29, 1998; Amended December 18, 2002; Amended April 27, 2005; Amended September 9, 2013)